SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Experiments

 \subsubsection{Qualitative Analysis of Dense Features}

 We first conduct a qualitative analysis of the dense features produced by SPROUT.
 In the resulting RGB visualizations, similar colors indicate similar semantic information, while distinct colors represent semantically distinguishable regions.
-As illustrated in Fig.~\ref{fig:feature-map}, compared to visual encoders trained in web data, SPROUT maintains high semantic consistency within the same organ type while effectively differentiating between distinct organs (e.g. leaves, stems, and fruits), demonstrates a superior understanding of plant structure,
+As illustrated in Fig.~\ref{fig:feature-map}, compared to visual encoders trained on web data, SPROUT maintains higher semantic consistency within the same organ type while differentiating distinct organs such as leaves, stems, and fruits.
+This indicates stronger sensitivity to plant structure.

+This distinction is important for downstream phenotyping.
+Organ-level traits are often defined by boundaries, thin structures, and repeated parts rather than by image-level category cues.
+The visualization therefore complements the quantitative segmentation results by showing where the representation encodes plant structure before task-specific fine-tuning.